Meet the Board

 Her other current roles include being a Trustee of The Black Society CIO and she is delighted to be appointed as a Board member of the ground-breaking National Windrush Museum.

-• Gary Stewart
+• Garry Stewart

 As a Director and Co-founder of Recognize Black Heritage & Culture, Black Heritage Walks Network, and the Windrush Caribbean Film Festival, Garry has played a pivotal role in advocating for the recognition and celebration of Black heritage through educational initiatives and cultural events.
 Having earned his degree in Black Studies at BCU (Birmingham City University), he brings a wealth of academic knowledge and expertise to his work, further enriching efforts to promote awareness and understanding of Black history and culture.
 Garry's commitment to advancing the cause of Black heritage is unwavering, inspiring others to join in creating a more inclusive and equitable society.
 Garry is also a Fellow of the RSA.